AmirShkolnik/TheChickenBar/README.md

 When you're hungry, you want food right away, ordering food online should be easy, quick, and secure.

+The entire menu revolves around the delectable world of chicken.
+However, on Sundays, we switch things up and proudly serve a tantalizing array of mixed grilled meats.

 ## Target Audience

-- who appreciate high-quality, flavorful meat dishes.
+- Hungry people who appreciate high-quality, flavorful chicken and meat dishes.

 - Time-strapped families seeking practical, healthy, and budget-friendly meal solutions for quick lunches or dinners mid-week or on weekend outings.